MillenniumDB/MillenniumDB/README.md

 ```

 ### Execute a Query
-The MillenniumDB SPARQL server supports all three query operations specified in the [SPARQL 1.1 Protocol](https://www.w3.org/TR/2013/REC-sparql11-protocol-20130321/#query-operation):
-- `query via GET`
-- `query via URL-encoded POST`
-- `query via POST directly`
+The easiest way to run a query is to use the Web Browser at http://localhost:4321/ after starting the server.

-We also provide a script to make queries using curl.
+If you prefer to work in a terminal, we also provide a script to make queries using curl.
 To use it you have to pass a file with the query as a parameter:
 ```bash
 bash scripts/query <query-file>